SVGGraph options: shape

 The value of the option should be either an array containing the details of a single shape, or an array containing multiple shape details arrays.

-All of these are SVG basic shapes,
+SVG basic shapes,

 and any fields not mentioned above are passed straight through as attributes